Changing Lanes

-Changing Lanes is a 2002 American drama thriller film directed by Roger Michell and starring Ben Affleck and Samuel L. Jackson.
+Changing Lanes is a 2002 American legal thriller film directed by Roger Michell and starring Ben Affleck and Samuel L. Jackson.
 The film follows a successful, young Wall Street lawyer (Affleck) who accidentally crashes his car into a vehicle driven by a middle-aged, recovering alcoholic insurance salesman (Jackson).
 After the lawyer leaves the scene of the accident, the two men try to get back at each other, engaging in a variety of immoral and illegal actions that end up having a major impact on each man's life.

-The film was released on April 12, 2002 in North America by Paramount Pictures.
+The film was released on April 12, 2002, in North America by Paramount Pictures.
 The film was favorably reviewed by critics, and it was a box office success, earning almost $95 million against a $45 million budget.
 Writers Chap Taylor and Michael Tolkin were nominated for the WAFCA Award for Best Original Screenplay for their work.
+It was later remade in Hindi as Taxi No. 9211.

 Plot

 In New York City, two men are rushing to court.
-One, a middle-aged, black insurance salesman named Doyle Gipson, a recovering alcoholic attending Alcoholics Anonymous meetings to stay sober, is en route to a hearing to argue for joint custody of his sons with his estranged wife.
-The other, a successful, young, white Wall Street attorney named Gavin Banek, is rushing to file a power of appointment document to prove a dead man signed his foundation over to Banek's law firm.
-Banek is distracted while driving on the FDR Drive and his 2000 Mercedes-Benz CLK 430 collides with Gipson's 1988 Toyota Corolla.
+One, a middle-aged insurance salesman named Doyle Gipson, a recovering alcoholic attending Alcoholics Anonymous meetings to stay sober, is en route to a hearing to argue for joint custody of his sons with his estranged wife.
+The other, a successful young Wall Street attorney named Gavin Banek, is rushing to file a power of appointment document to prove a dead man signed his foundation over to Banek's law firm.
+Banek is distracted while driving on the FDR Drive and his car collides with Gipson's.
 Banek tries to brush Gipson off with a blank check, rather than exchanging insurance information, thereby disobeying the law.
 Gipson refuses to accept the check and voices his desire to "do this right", but Banek, whose car is still drivable, insists upon leaving immediately.
-He leaves Gipson stranded, telling him, "better luck next time".
+He leaves Gipson stranded, telling him, "better luck next time."
 After arriving to the court late, Gipson learns that the judge ruled against him in his absence, giving sole custody of the boys to Gipson's wife and allowing her to proceed with a plan to move to Oregon, never knowing that Gipson was about to buy a house locally and give it to his wife and children as part of his effort to make joint custody workable for everyone.